This article was originally published in June 2017. It has been revised to reflect more recent research.

 Since the first autism twin study in 1977, several teams have compared autism rates in twins and shown that autism is highly heritable.
 When one identical twin has autism, there is about an 80 percent chance that the other twin has it too.
 The corresponding rate for fraternal twins is around 40 percent.

-However, genetics clearly does not account for all autism risk.
+However, genetics is not entirely responsible for a child’s chances of having autism.
 Environmental factors also contribute to the condition — although researchers disagree on the relative contributions of genes and environment.
-Some environmental risk factors for autism, such as exposure to a maternal immune response in the womb or complications during birth, may work with genetic factors to produce autism or intensify its features.
+Some environmental influences, such as exposure to a maternal immune response in the womb or complications during birth, may work with genetic factors to produce autism or intensify its traits.

 Is there such a thing as an autism gene?